 - This class is different from any other class, because there’s no bullshit theory.
 All everybody’s telling you is what works.
 If you don’t really use this thing, shame on you.
 You’ve gotta do it.
 What do you have to lose?

-Note: Love the passion with which Li Lu speaks about how you can still make money from value investing.
-Efficient market hypothesis, be damned!
+(Note: Don’t you Love the passion with which Li Lu speaks about value investing?
+Efficient market hypothesis, be damned! 😀 )

 - Accurate information.
 Complete information.